BuffaloBorn/aws_cert/review_questions/ch12_Security_on_AWS.md

 1.Which is an operational process performed by AWS for data security?

 - A. Advanced Encryption Standard (AES)-256 encryption of data stored on any shared storage device
 - B. Decommissioning of storage devices using industry-standard practices
 - C. Background virus scans of Amazon Elastic Block Store (Amazon EBS) volumes and Amazon EBS snapshots
 - D. Replication of data across multiple AWS regions
 - E. Secure wiping of Amazon EBS data when an Amazon EBS volume is unmounted

+Answer:

 2.You have launched a Windows Amazon Elastic Compute Cloud (Amazon EC2) instance and specified an Amazon EC2 key pair for the instance at launch.
 Which of the following accurately describes how to log in to the instance?

 - A. Use the Amazon EC2 key pair to securely connect to the instance via Secure Shell (SSH).
 - B. Use your AWS Identity and Access Management (IAM) user X.509 certificate to log in to the instance.
 - C. Use the Amazon EC2 key pair to decrypt the administrator password and then securely connect to the instance via Remote Desktop Protocol (RDP) as the administrator.
 - D. A key pair is not needed.
 Securely connect to the instance via RDP.

+Answer:

 3.A Database security group controls network access to a database instance that is inside a Virtual Private Cloud (VPC) and by default allows access from?